lcompilers/lpython/README.md

 * The best possible performance for numerical, array-oriented code
 * Run on all platforms
 * Compile a subset of Python yet be fully compatible with Python
-* Explore designs so that LPython eventually compile all Python code
+* Explore designs so that LPython eventually can compile all Python code
 * Fast compilation
 * Excellent user-friendly diagnostic messages: error, warnings, hints, notes, etc.